opendatabs/data-processing/gva_geodatenshop/README.md

 - Open File [Publizierende_organisation.csv](./Publizierende_organisation.csv) in Excel.
 - Search worksheet for the value of "kontakt_dienststelle" in clipboard.
 - If not found, add a new row that defines the top-level organisation of the "kontakt_dienststelle" of the dataset to be published.
-- "herausgeber" is the second keyword after the top-level-organisation.
+- "herausgeber" is the responsible "Dienststelle"
 - Save, check for unwanted changes using a diff tool, fix if necessary.
 - Commit, push to github.